GhettoGeek/Real-Estate-Lead-Generator/README.md

 ## Real Estate Lead Generator

 ## What problem does it solve
-The app functions as a lead generator for real estate agents.
-It helps users connect with real estate agents.
+The app functions as a lead generator for real estate agents and it simplifies the process of viewing/visiting properties a potential buyer is interested in.

 ## User Stories